-GOAL: Southeast Tech will ensure its promotional efforts are supported by and coordinated with all other municipal, regional, and statewide marketing efforts.
+GOAL: Southeast Tech will ensure its promotional efforts are supported by and coordinated with private business and all other municipal, regional, and statewide marketing efforts.

 2.3.1 Regularly and effectively communicate Southeast Tech's promotional programming to key partners.